wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-threat-protection-microsoft-365-defender/includes/1-introduction.md

  -  Describe the protection provided by Safe Attachment and Safe Links policies.
  -  Understand the spoof intelligence features provided by Exchange Online Protection.
  -  Describe how Microsoft Defender anti-phishing policies work.
+ -  Understand the process to manage the Tenant Allow/Block list in Microsoft 365 Defender.
+ -  Understand how Advanced Hunting can be used to track events in your secure messaging environment.